ankitskvmdam/clean-jsdoc-theme/README.md

 ![Screen-5](./example/screen-5.png)
 ![Screen-6](./example/screen-6.png)

-## Technologies Used
+## Libraries Used

-1. Fuse.js - Fuse.js is a powerful, lightweight fuzzy-search library, with zero dependencies.
-[Learn More](https://fusejs.io/)
+1. [Fuse.js](https://fusejs.io/) - Fuse.js is a powerful, lightweight fuzzy-search library, with zero dependencies.
-1. Overlay Scrollbars - A javascript scrollbar plugin which hides native scrollbars, provides custom styleable overlay scrollbars and keeps the native functionality and feeling.
-[Learn More](https://kingsora.github.io/OverlayScrollbars/#!overview)
+1.[Overlay Scrollbars](https://kingsora.github.io/OverlayScrollbars/#!overview) - A javascript scrollbar plugin which hides native scrollbars, provides custom styleable overlay scrollbars and keeps the native functionality and feeling of native scrollbars.
-1. Nodejs

 ## Motivation

-At the time when I was new to js documentation and jsdoc, it was hard for me to find any theme for jsdoc which is highly customizable or regularly maintaining.
-Also, the search used in other themes is not that advanced.
+When I was new to JavaScript documentation and [JSDoc](https://jsdoc.app/), it was hard for me to find a theme for JSDoc which was highly customizable or regularly maintained.
+Features that these lacked included responsiveness, a working search bar, and customization.
-To tackle these I created this project.
-I am actively listening to the community and try to make the changes as soon as possible.
+To tackle these problems I created this project, an easy to use, responsive theme for JSDoc.
+I am actively working on this project and I try to make changes to the project frequently to make sure it's up to date, and suggestions and bugs are fixed.

-## Install
+## Installation

 > Note you must have `npm` installed on your machine.